darius/500lines/bytecode-compiler/bytecompiler.rewrite.md

         run(sys.argv[0], '__main__')

-Note that we've chosen to write a very small but working compiler as our first step -- we are running the assembler, generating the code, and then writing the generated code to a file that can be run by the Python interpreter.
-Alternatively, we could have restricted our exploration to just one of the layers (e.g. translating our assembly to bytecode and manually using `compile` in the interpreter to see what happens.)
+Note that we've chosen to write a very small but working compiler as our first step -- the code generator and the assembler will implement only fragments of the full job of a code generator or assembler, just the fragments needed by our first Python subset.
+Alternatively, we could have restricted our exploration to just one of the layers (e.g. translating our assembly to bytecode) and completed it before moving on.

-The technique of writing a minimalist but fully-functioning prototype that is often called a 'spike'.
+The technique of writing a minimalist but fully-functioning prototype is often called a 'spike'.
 This is because we are writing a program that 'drives' through all the layers that we think we are going to exist in our finished product.